mongodb/leafygreen-ui/packages/hooks/README.md

 # useIsomorphicLayoutEffect

-Drop-in replacement for `useLayoutEffect` that does not produce warnings during server-side rendering
+Drop-in replacement for `useLayoutEffect` that does not produce warnings during server-side rendering.
+If your project uses the `react-hooks/exhaustive-deps` linter rule, it's recommended to add `useIsomorphicLayoutEffect` to the `additionalHooks` of that rule.